stigok/blog.stigok.com/_posts/2018-10-08-wireguard-vpn-server-on-centos-7.md

 # wg-quick save wg0-server
 ```

-Take note of the public key which all of the clients will need in order to
+Take note of the public key of the server.
+All of the clients will need it in order to
-establish a wireguard connection to this server
+establish a wireguard connection to this server.

 ```terminal
 # wg